cpouthier/app-pgsql/README.md

 - PostgreSQL image used: `postgres:14`
 - You can change the version or modify the SQL logic as needed
 - The table creation and inserts are re-run each time you execute the script

----

-## 📬 Contributing

-Pull requests welcome!
-Feel free to open issues for bugs or suggestions.